-38Respondents were debriefed ex post about the goals of the experiment.
+$^{^{32}\}mathrm{Respondents}$ were debriefed ex post about the goals of the experiment.

-39The recruitment material states: "Your response to the survey will be used to provide you with a recommendation for an actual city in the US South that is a good fit for you, along with a list of publicly accessible jobs in that city.
-The more carefully you complete the survey, the better we will be able to match you with the city that is a good fit for you" (Figure E36 displays the full recruitment material).
-In practice, I used responses in the survey (how much respondents dislike Confederate monuments, or value the presence of a waterfront) to match them with the real city.
-A link will direct respondents to the city's indeed.com list of jobs posts.
-Unfortunately, I did not directly measure the time respondents spent on the link.
-Instead, I measured both the total time spent on the survey and the time spent on all 71 questions or descriptive pages, excluding 5.
-The median time African Americans spent on the 66 measured questions was 11 minutes, while they spent 3 minutes on the 5 non-measured questions.
-The average time spent on the non-measured questions is even higher than the time spent on the measured ones.
-Considering the average response time per question, we can conjecture that the median respondent may have spent about 2 minutes on the link.
+33The recruitment material states: "Your response to the survey will be used to provide you with a recommendation for an actual city in the US South that is a good fit for you, along with a list of publicly accessible jobs in that city.
+The more carefully you complete the survey, the better we will be able to match you with the city that is a good fit for you" (see the full recruitment material in Figure E35).
+In practice, I used responses in the survey, such as how much respondents like or dislike Confederate monuments or how much they value the presence of a waterfront, to match them with the real city in the South and the list of job posts in that city.